McAtee's Tavern historic marker unveiled on June 10, 2017.

 Welcome to the Sully District.
-I am your Sully District supervisor, Kathy Smith, and I proudly represent our community on the Fairfax County Board of Supervisors.
-Our district runs from Herndon to Chantilly, to Centreville, and includes many great neighborhoods in between, including Poplar Tree where I live.
+I am your Sully District Supervisor, Kathy Smith, and I proudly represent our community on the Fairfax County Board of Supervisors.
+At the crossroads of major highways and adjacent to Washington Dulles International Airport, the Sully District is dotted with thriving office parks and wonderful amenities.

 One of the great things about living in the Sully District is the array of public events and activities that happen throughout the year.
+The Starlight Drive-in Cinema takes place on Saturdays in August as part of the Park Authority’s Summer Entertainment Series.
+Come watch a movie under the stars at the Trinity Centre in Centreville.
+Admission is free.
+This year I held the inaugural Sully District Summer Open House & Food Drive.
+Attendees learned about Summer RECenter classes, toured the Sully District Office, and much more.
 Coming up on Oct.
-21, we have the 25th Annual Centreville Day celebration — a local favorite.
-The event includes family-friendly activities and entertainment.
+20, 2018 we have the annual Centreville Day celebration – a local favorite.
+The event includes family-friendly activities, entertainment, and a parade.

-Our region is also lucky to be close to Dulles International Airport and the associated Udvar-Hazy Air and Space Museum.
-If you have not been yet, I highly recommend visiting soon and taking in a movie at its IMAX movie theater.
+Our region is also lucky to include the Udvar-Hazy Air and Space Museum.
+If you have not been yet, I highly recommend visiting soon and taking in a movie at their IMAX movie theater.
 Parking is free after 4 p.m.

 I hope you will find opportunities to get involved in your community.
 Sully District has representatives on 80-plus boards, authorities, and commissions.
 If you or someone you know would be interested in one of these positions, please contact my office to inquire about openings.